Real or not? End of regular season means real fun is about to begin

 — #Statcast (@statcast) October 1, 2017

-Stanton had given himself a shot at 60 with two home runs on Thursday and he had five hits in three games this weekend.
+Stanton had given himself a shot at 60 with two home runs Thursday and he had five hits in three games this weekend.
 Alas, none cleared the fence.
 Moved up to the leadoff spot on Sunday, his final at-bat came in the ninth inning, but he struck out swinging on a 0-2 curveball from Arodys Vizcaino.

 Still, a stunning season from Stanton.
-Most importantly, he missed just three games, the first time he has played 150 since 2011.
-Stanto finishes by leading the majors in home runs, RBI, and slugging percentage and leading NL position players in both Baseball-Reference-WAR and FanGraphs WAR.
-Marlins fans were changing "M-V-P!
+Most important, he missed only three games, the first time he has played 150 since 2011.
+Stanton finishes by leading the majors in home runs, RBIs, and slugging percentage and leading NL position players in both Baseball-Reference-WAR and FanGraphs WAR.
+Marlins fans were chanting "M-V-P!
 M-V-P!"
 It's going to be an interesting vote -- Buster Olney broke down all the candidates -- but Stanton is the one guy who I think all the voters will have in their top three.
-So while five or six different players may receive first-place votes, I think Stanton edges out Paul Goldschmidt, Nolan Arenado, and Joey Votto.
+So while five or six different players might receive first-place votes, I think Stanton edges out Paul Goldschmidt, Nolan Arenado, and Joey Votto.

 Besides that, one of the biggest stories of the offseason: Will Derek Jeter trade Stanton?
 After the game, Stanton said he "doesn't know what is going to happen."
 Good luck, Derek.

 Thanks for the memories.
 This just became one of my favorite clips of the season.
-It had to be a bittersweet moment for Royals fans when Ned Yost removed Eric Hosmer, Mike Moustakas, Lorenzo Cain, and Alcides Escobar from the game.
+It had to be a bittersweet moment for Royals fans when Ned Yost removed Eric Hosmer, Mike Moustakas, Lorenzo Cain and Alcides Escobar from the game.
 All four are free agents, and the Royals will try to sign one or two of them, odds are all four will be signing elsewhere for more money in the offseason.

 Our hearts are yours 💙 #RaisedRoyal pic.twitter.com/lUcJfIHBHG